Kyphion/Dark-Mode-Extension/README.md

 ### Features

 - **Real-Time Adaptation**
   Automatically detects and transforms overly bright or low-contrast elements, including dynamic content as it loads.

 - **Non-Invasive Styling**
   Applies adjustments only when necessary.
 Original styles are preserved unless contrast requires an override.

 - **Performance-Optimized**
-Uses `MutationObserver` with throttled updates to ensure fast, efficient behavior without performance lag.
+  Uses `MutationObserver` with throttled updates for fast, efficient behavior.

 - **Fully Configurable**
-Luminance thresholds and replacement colors can be easily modified through a simple config object.
+  Luminance thresholds and replacement colors can be modified through a simple config object.

 - **Cross-Browser Compatible**
-Works seamlessly on Firefox, Chrome, and other Chromium-based browsers.
+  Works on Chrome, Brave, Edge, Firefox, and other Chromium-based browsers.

+- **Zero Dependencies**
+  Pure vanilla JavaScript with no frameworks, libraries, or external stylesheets.

 ---

 ### Installation (Chrome, Brave, Edge)

 1. Download and extract the ZIP file.
-2. Open Browser and go to: `chrome://extensions/`
+2. Open your browser and go to: `chrome://extensions/`
-3. Enable **Developer mode** (toggle at the top right).
+3. Enable **Developer mode** (toggle in the top right).
-3. Drag and drop `Source` folder.
+4. Drag and drop the `Source` folder.
 5. The extension should now be installed and active.

 ---